giorgianb/node-omxplayer-raspberry-pi-cast/README.md

     **Warning**: As stated above, if you quit node before quitting the player, a zombie process may be created.
 If this occurs when the loop option is in place, the `omxplayer` process may run indefinitely.

 - `initialVolume` (optional): The initial volume, omxplayer will start with this value (in millibels).
 If left blank will default to 0.
 - `noOsd` (optional): If true, disables OMXPlayer's on-screen display.
+False by default.

 ### player.newSource({ *source: [source]*, *output: [output]*, *loop: [loop]*, *initalVolume: [initialVolume]*, *noOsd: [noOsd]* })